0100000101010011/app0x/README.md

 # app0x

-A SQL database manager with a snappy UI.
+A starter app with a snappy UI.

 ## Usage